 It is well-documented that for most families around the world that there is a 70% failure rate in transferring “wealth.”
 In other words, only 30% of families succeed to the 2nd generation.
 Why?

-There are two fundamental keys in transferring wealth: (1) establishing and passing on a clearly defined family mission with clearly articulated values; and (2) passing on true wealth to children and preparing them to receive it.
+There are two fundamental keys in transferring wealth.
+The first is establishing and passing on a clearly defined family mission with clearly articulated values.
+The second is passing on true wealth to children and preparing them to receive it.
 In their groundbreaking study, Roy Williams and Vic Preisser broke it down as follows:

 - Entire family reaches consensus on family vision, mission values statement, including strategy and roles to maintain the mission.